 Any other aspirations in life – plans for your future? (e.g., travel, parenthood)

-In the future, I hope to move to the coast somewhere in the UK or in Cyprus as I love being by the sea.
-I may even get a dog to accompany me on my daily long walks.
+In the future, I hope to move to the coast somewhere in the UK or in Cyprus as I love spending time by the sea.

 With regards to my thalassaemia, I really hope to see more options available for the younger generation so they do not have to go through everything I have endured.
 I believe strongly in new advances like gene therapy to free others from this condition and have great confidence there is light at the end of the tunnel.

 Anything else you might want to say that hasn’t been covered?